RuiOliveira/XingChallengeLastVersion/README.md

 # Strategy

-After some searchs i decide to cretae a node project and then i choove some tools.
+After some search i decide to create a node project and then i choose some tools.

 Supertest (https://www.npmjs.com/package/supertest) for testing HTTP requests;
 Mocha javascript framework running on node to make asynchronous testing Chai as BDD assertion library with should format

 In order two create the test cases i try to adapt a page object model.
 So, I create a test folder and inside i create two folders: request-definition based on supertest framework template where i create the request to reqres and assertion definition, page-objects folder was created in order to organize the body responses and facilitate possible future maintenance.
-I used lodash in order to avoid Undefined res data which avoid that our tests blow up.

 Reporting in only user mocha-reporter framework in order create pretty-prints and the user and the user can debug.